-"We are aiming to design a floating, oscillating surge wave-energy converter that generates 100 kilowatts," explains Stevens professor and Davidson Lab director Muhammad Hajj, who was recently awarded $1.8 million by the DOE to design a prototype to generate energy from wave motion.
+"We are aiming to design a floating, oscillating surge wave-energy converter that generates 100 kilowatts," says Stevens professor and Davidson Lab director Muhammad Hajj, who has been awarded $1.8 million by the U.S. Department of Energy in support of his designs for a prototype that can generate energy from wave motion.

-The oscillatory motion must be converted to unidirectional rotation to obtain maximum efficiency," explains Hajj.
+"The oscillatory motion must be converted to unidirectional rotation to obtain maximum efficiency," explains Hajj.
 "We are working with Dr. Lei Zuo at Virginia Tech to design and test an innovative, controllable motion rectifier that will effectively convert the irregular oscillatory motion of the plate into a steady unidirectional rotation."

 Testing on the Stevens campus

-Preliminary calculations indicate the new design could double the energy-capturing surface area of each unit, while reducing a unit's energy generation cost — known as LCOE — by 40% and also shrink the variability of power generated between high and average periods by 50%.
+Once assembled, the Stevens prototype will be about half the size of the envisioned commercial design.
+Yet it will still be quite large, roughly 150 feet long by 40 feet wide.
+Each individual flap, alone, will be 35 feet long by 25 feet wide.
+Preliminary calculations indicate this new design could double the energy-capturing surface area of each unit, while reducing a unit's energy generation cost — known as its LCOE — by 40% while significantly reducing the variability of power generated between high and average periods.

-"Reducing LCOE in particular is very important if we are going to see wave-energy converters commercialized and going mainstream," points out Hajj.
+"Reducing LCOE, in particular, is very important if we are going to see wave-energy converters commercialized and going mainstream," points out Hajj.
 "We believe we can accomplish this, and we will find out soon."

-The team will also optimize the spacing and geometry of the two flaps on the device for maximum efficiency and platform stability.
+The team will also optimize the spacing and geometry of the two flaps on the device for maximum efficiency and stability.